DarrenTsung/DTCommandPalette/README.md

 Command palette for Unity - run methods, open scenes, and more!

 ### To install:
-Clone the git repository and add it to your Unity project.
+Clone the git repository and add the entire folder to your Unity project.

 ### Supported Versions:
 Tested on Unity 5.4.
 It will probably work on other similar versions..